LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-full-featured-lms-on-raspberry-pi.md

 [Here](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/#find-reseller){:target="_blank"} you can find a store in your area which sells these items.
 Some stores also sell these items as a bundle for your convenience.

-There are more powerful alternatives for the 3B+, such as the [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller){:target="_blank"} or the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller){:target="_blank"}.
+There are more powerful alternatives than the 3B+, such as the [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller){:target="_blank"} or the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller){:target="_blank"}.
 Please make sure you buy an enclosure and a power adapter that suits your model (3A power supply for the 3B+ and a 5A power supply for the Raspberry Pi 5).

 ## Installing and configuring the software